steftri/iot-air-quality-2/README.md

 ### Data storage in flash

 All settings are stored in flash, commencing with a magic number (`0x1ACFFC1D`) and a data version number.
 The WIFI settings, serialized by the WIFI settings class, precede the MQTT settings.
-The whole data settings section is protected by a 4-byte CRC.
+The whole data settings section beginning with the version is protected by a CRC32.
 This approach ensures secure and organized storage of crucial device configurations.

 ![Settings in Flash](doc/map_flash_settings.png)